If you do not want to become pregnant soon after having a baby, you need to choose an effective method of contraception.

 A small plastic rod is inserted under the skin on the inside of your upper arm.
 It slowly releases progestogen to stop your ovaries from releasing an egg each month.

 Your bleeding pattern will probably change, and may even stop.
-And the side-effects may include skin changes, mood changes or minor weight gain.
+Side-effects of the contraceptive skin implant may include skin changes, mood changes or minor weight gain.

 The implant lasts for three years.
 It is 99.95 per cent effective.